MulSKIPS/MulSKIPS/examples/ex5-CVD-IO/CVD-SiNanowire/README.md

 ### DEPENDENCIES

-Tested only for Python 3.8.10 using Ubuntu.
+This example was tested for Python 3.8.10 using Ubuntu.

-The following libraries are required:
-- dolfin (2019.2.0.dev0)
-- cantera (2.6.0a4)
-- cashocs (>= 1.4.0)
+The libraries in pymulskips/requirements_aptdolfin.txt should be used with dolfin 2019.2.0.dev0 version.

+The libraries in pymulskips/requirements_condadolfin.txt should be used with dolfin installed through CONDA.

 The versions indicated are the only ones tested.

 Please feel free to try some newest ones and report an issue if something does not work.

-NB: Conda installation of libraries WAS NOT TESTED.

 - To install FEniCS on Unix system (tested also on WSL2 for Windows 10/11, with Ubuntu 20.04):